Sarat Chandra Chattopadhyay

-Sarat Chandra Chattopadhyay (anglicised as Sarat Chandra Chatterjee; 15 September 1876 – 16 January 1938) was a Bengali novelist and short story writer of the early 20th century.
+Sarat Chandra Chattopadhyay (Note: /bn/; anglicised as Sarat Chandra Chatterjee.) (/bn/; 15 September 1876 – 16 January 1938) was a Bengali novelist and short story writer of the early 20th century.
 He generally wrote about the lives of Bengali family and society in cities and villages.
 However, his keen powers of observation, great sympathy for fellow human beings, a deep understanding of human psychology (including the "ways and thoughts and languages of women and children"), an easy and natural writing style, and freedom from political biases and social prejudices enable his writing to transcend barriers and appeal to all Indians.
 He remains the most popular, translated, and adapted Indian author of all time.

 Early life

 Sarat Chandra Chattopadhyay was born on 15 September 1876, in a Bengali Brahmin family in Debanandapur, a small village in Hooghly, West Bengal, about 50 kilometres from Kolkata.
-He was his father Matilal and mother Bhubanmohini's oldest son and second child.
+He was his father Matilal and mother Bhubanmohini's eldest son and second child.
+His grandfather was Baikuntha Chattopadhyay; after Baikuntha was murdered by his zamindar, Sarat Chandra's grandmother moved to Debanandapur with Matilal.
+Matilal was given a piece of land by his mother's brothers.
+Some time later, he married Bhubanmohini, the daughter of Kedarnath Gangopadhyay, who lived in Bhagalpur, Bihar.
+Matilal continued his studies in Bhagalpur, but his financial situation was precarious as he could not hold on to any jobs.